beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "It got cloudy all of a sudden".</br>
 The Kirigakure ninja keeping watch on the deck of the ship looked up at the sky.
 It had been a day since the ship set out from the port in the Land of Water toward the Land of Lightning.
 After they slipped through the white fog, they had been blessed with good weather, but abruptly, black clouds started gathering above them.
 The wind blew against her cheeks, and the calm face of the ocean began to change.</br>
-"A storm might be coming". the watch ninja took a step to go and report to the people inside.
+"A storm might be coming".
+The watch ninja took a step to go and report to the people inside.
 But she felt eyes on her somehow.
 Unconsciously, she turned in that direction and saw a small boat in the ocean, in the breaks between the waves.
 "A fishing boat?".</br>
 Aboard the vessel were several people dressed like fishermen in straw raincoats and woven 'amigasa' hats.
 But there were many islands of all sizes in this area, and more than a few of their residents made their living fishing.
 There was no need to be particularly concerned.
 Or so she thought, but the boat was gradually heading toward them.</br>
 "Hey!
 You're going to hit us!" she called out a warning, but the boat didn't show any signs of stopping.
 "Hey!"
-The watch ninja learned over from the ship, grabbed her forehead protector with the Kirigakure crest on it, and held it up.
+The watch ninja leaned over from the ship, grabbed her forehead protector with the Kirigakure crest on it, and held it up.
 Perhaps there came through in this a boast that they were ninja of Kirigakure, an unconscious arrogance that fishermen like them couldn't do anything about it.</br>
 One of the people in the boat stood up.
 Woven hat deep over their eyes.
 Fingers grasping the edge, slowly lifting it.
 The hidden chin, the mouth, the nose were revealed, and then...</br>
 The instant she saw the eyes, the watch ninja fell down.</br>
 "H-hey!
 What's wrong?!"
 The eyes of the other ninja on deck grew wide at their comrade suddenly dropping to the deck after calling out a waring to the small boat ahead of them.
 But before any of them could race over to her side, they sensed an abnormal aura.</br>